 The Nichols family was originally very happy to rent out the home in the 1850s.
 They spent time and money renovating the house and updating it.
 Sadly, misfortune would strike the family during the Fourth of July.

 One of the Nichols daughters had married a Civil War officer.
-During a Fourth of July celebration, one of their children accidently stepped on some fireworks.
+During a Fourth of July celebration, one of their children accidentally stepped on some fireworks.
 This tragic accident caused great physical harm to the young girl.
-She unfortunately developed an infection from which she never recovered.
+She, unfortunately, developed an infection from which she never recovered.
 The daughter tragically died at the Hooper-Lee-Nichols house.
 Today, there are those who feel the house is haunted by both the young daughter who died and possibly her mother too.
 There was definitely an air of sadness and weeping can sometimes be heard.

 Boston and the surrounding area have played crucial roles in the development of America.
 These cities saw many influential historical figures pass through, make homes, and sometimes suffer tragedies.